emanuelquerty/phpCMS/README.md

 - A PHP content management system for writing blogs

-- where users can view blog posts, create accounts and write their own blog posts as well
+- Users can view blog posts, create accounts and write their own blog posts as well

 - App was written in raw php, SQL with PDO, html, css, javascript and bootstrap.